Medical Malpractice: Subconjunctival Hemorrhage Injuries

 At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys handle fetal death and severe injury cases and can help your family too.
 Call a birth injury attorney at (888) 424-5757 (toll-free phone call) or use the contact form today to schedule a free consultation.

-Subconjunctival hemorrhaging occurs when a blood vessel in the eye ruptures and is a common occurrence in newborns that have been through prolonged labor and procedures such as forceps and vacuum assisted delivery.
-Known commonly as red eye, this is one of the most common birth injuries and usually carries a positive prognosis with proper care and monitoring.
+Subconjunctival hemorrhaging is a medical condition that occurs when a blood vessel in the white of the eye ruptures.
+The condition is a common occurrence in newborns that have been through difficult birth and procedures such as forceps and vacuum-assisted delivery.

-On occasion, failure to diagnose subconjunctival hemorrhaging can result in permanent impairment to the child's vision if the eye becomes infected or the cause of the red eye is an undiagnosed infection.
-Rosenfeld Injury Lawyers’ birth injury lawyers represent families throughout Illinois whose children have been harmed during or following birth due to medical malpractice.Causes of Red Eye
+On occasion, failure to diagnose subconjunctival hemorrhaging can result in permanent impairment to the child's vision if the white of the eye becomes infected or the cause of the red-eye is an undiagnosed infection.

 - Forceps delivery